 Find out the best winter jackets for outdoor adventures!

 What are your cold weather layering secrets?
-Tell us in the comments!
+Share and comment below!

 For more tips and ideas on cold weather travel, please read:

-Hope you liked this post on cold weather layering.
-Please share it with your friends on Facebook, Twitter, and Pinterest.
+We hope you liked our tips on cold weather layering.
+Please share with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Josie Reim has been traveling the world with a carry-on luggage since 1995 and has visited 18 countries.
 She loves immersing herself in the local culture, including learning the language and seeking out local wildlife.
 Packing is a way of life for Josie as she and her husband move their home around the United States often.